-For goods with a shorter shelf-life, it may be beneficial to pay priority inspection fees to expedite customs clearance.
+For goods with a shorter shelf-life, paying priority inspection fees to expedite customs clearance may be beneficial.

 After your shipment has arrived and cleared Customs, it is delivered to your premises.
 Cartage charges consider the type of truck/trailer required and the facilities at your warehouse and include: